leima0521/leima-econ/index.md

 ## About Me

-**I am a 6th-year Ph.D. candidate in Economics at Boston University.**
+I am a Ph.D. candidate in Economics at Boston University.
+In Fall 2025, I will join the University of Georgia Terry College of Business as an Asssitant Professor of Real Estate in August 2025.

 <!-- My research interests include real estate, industrial organization, urban economics, and household finance.  -->
 I work on questions in housing, urban economics, and household finance using tools from empirical industrial organization and applied micro.
-I received a B.A. in Economics from the University of Minnesota and an M.A. from the University of Chicago.
+Please feel free to reach out anytime if you'd like to discuss research.
+You can view my CV [here](assets/files/curriculum_vitae.pdf).

 <!-- I study the behaviors of households, real estate developers, and investors in the housing markets using empirical and structural methods. -->

-**I am on the job market in AY 2024-2025 and available for interviews.**

-You can view my CV [here](assets/files/curriculum_vitae.pdf).

 <!--
 -->